OpenLMIS/openlmis-ui-components/docs/coding_conventions.md

 #### Routes
 Routing logic is defined by [UI-Router,](https://ui-router.github.io/ng1/) where a URL path is typically paired with an HTML View and Controller.

+*Use a factory where possible to keep resolve statements small and testable*

 ##### General Conventions
 * The [UI-Router resolve properties](https://github.com/angular-ui/ui-router/wiki#resolve) are used to ease loading on router
 * [Routes should define their own views,](https://github.com/johnpapa/angular-styleguide/blob/master/a1/README.md#style-y271) if their layout is more complicated than a single section

 #### HTTP Interceptor
 HTTP Interceptors are technically factories that have been configured to 'intercept' certain types of requests in Angular and modify their behavior.
 This is recommended because other Angular objects can use consistent Angular objects, reducing the need to write code that is specialized for our own framework.

+*Keep all objects in a single file - so its easier to understand the actions that are being taken*

 The Angular guide to writting [HTTP Interceptors is here](https://docs.angularjs.org/api/ng/service/$http#interceptors)